Media and Entertainment App Testing: A Detailed Guide to Media Platform QA

 It’s safe to say that OTT services depend on a high-speed internet connection more than any other software niche.
 The higher the speed, the less time will the player spend buffering and the happier will the user be with the service.
 Unfortunately, creating varying network environments with different speeds and other parameters is a challenge of its own.
 Moreover, the QA team also needs to take into account the application’s behavior when the connection is irregular — for example, when the user is traveling.

 Streaming platforms frequently need to deal with network traffic spikes.
 Big sporting events, awards ceremonies, or blockbuster premieres cause millions of users to tune in at the same time.
 And even though peak load doesn’t happen every day, the testing team needs to verify the stability and performance of the application under different traffic conditions.
-This is where the team may encounter another challenge, as it can be difficult to project different traffic scenarios with limited resources.
+This is where the media streaming app testing team may encounter another challenge, as it can be difficult to project different traffic scenarios with limited resources.

 OTT applications are aimed at the widest possible range of users.
 It doesn’t take sophisticated tech knowledge or experience to download and use a streaming service.
 And this is something the QA team working on testing such services needs to always keep in mind.
 For example, one user can be relatively tech-savvy and know that switching the video to a lower resolution can increase the buffering capacity.
 Another user may have no idea where the resolution controls are even located.
 It takes a seasoned QA team with the specific streaming testing experience to comprehensively simulate end user behavior.